 How long does it take to get the vehicle in and out of your shop?
 To set realistic expectations, you should assess maintenance downtime on a per-class basis, such as specialty utilities versus passenger cars.
 There would also be priority vehicles, such as patrol vehicles, that would need to get out faster than others.

 Ideally, your target metric should be to complete 90% of maintenance work within 48 hours.
-You should consider taking vehicles with more complex repair requirements to a certified dealer service center for repair.
+You should consider taking vehicles with more complex repair requirements to a certified dealer service centre for repair.

 Customer and employee satisfaction

 What tools are you using to monitor and understand your customer satisfaction rate?
 Have you considered conducting online or phone surveys?
 Maintaining high customer satisfaction scores and conducting surveys can help catch and resolve outstanding issues.
 A 90% customer satisfaction goal is key to running a successful fleet.
 The same is true for driver-employee satisfaction.